Updated for 2026

 Thinking about ditching the big wedding to elope on 30A with something more relaxed, romantic, and luxe?
 If you’re dreaming of white-sand beaches, turquoise water, and a day that’s all about you and your partner, then 30A is your place.
-This stretch of the Florida Gulf Coast is made up of charming beach towns like Seaside, Rosemary Beach, Alys Beach, and Seagrove, each offering their own flavor of beauty, luxury, and laid-back vibes.
+This stretch of the Florida Gulf Coast is made up of charming beach towns like Seaside, Rosemary Beach, Alys Beach, and Seagrove, each offering their own flavor of beauty, luxury, and laid-back vibes, but the rules of each town can differ dramatically.

 In this guide, we’re diving into everything you need to know about eloping on 30A, including:

-Let’s talk logistics.
-To legally get married in 30A, you’ll need a Florida marriage license, which is surprisingly easy to get.
+Let’s talk legalities.
+To get married in 30A, you’ll need a Florida marriage license, which is super easy to get.
 There’s no waiting period for out-of-state couples, and it’s good anywhere in Florida.

 Here’s what you need: